| Chapter 3

 pressure loading, with a bulk modulus K. The relationship between shear stress and

+shear strain is a power law, with exponent n.
 This is just an example of a hypoelastic stress-strain law many other forms could be used.

 |